Before electricity and gas, people made coffee with plain old fire! They used wood fire and big pots and ground their coffee with stones or wood.

 Once the coffee comes to a boil you just blow out the fire, and you serve in your favorite cups.

-The burner has a beautiful traditional design and that’s the reason that many people use it for decoration.
+The burner has a beautiful traditional design, and that’s why many people use it for decoration.

-Coffee enthusiasts use these traditional burners because of nostalgia for the good old days and also because they have the benefit that they heat coffee SLOWLY, which is the best way.
+Coffee enthusiasts use these traditional burners because of nostalgia for the good old days and also because they have the benefit of heating coffee SLOWLY, which is the best way.

 Traditional Tabletop Burner